 Postsecondary completion is a key gateway to obtaining social and economic mobility.
 On average, individuals with postsecondary credentials have higher wages than those without.
-In Tennessee, more than 50 percent of in-demand occupations require some sort of postsecondary credential, from certificates to bachelor's degrees.
+In Tennessee, 16 of the top 25 high-demand occupations by projected growth require some sort of postsecondary credential, from certificates to bachelor's degrees.1